-AEMO's draft determination is to:
+AEMO's Final Determination is to:

-- Continue developing an understanding of the quantitative impacts of tariff structures, and monitor their deployment/uptake. - Incorporate changes to electricity use in the Methodology as the impacts and deployment become clearer.
+- Continue developing an understanding of the quantitative impacts of tariff structures, and monitor their deployment/uptake. - Retain changes to the Methodology made during the Draft Determination which incorporate changes to electricity use as the impacts and deployment of tariff reform become clearer.